-Saint Joseph School's Catholic identity is embedded in daily life at school.
-Belief in a loving God and a visible outreach to others is how we live our lives in the school community.
-Religious instruction is the beginning of a carefully guided spiritual journey, where prayer, appreciation, respect, reflection, and a growing knowledge base intertwine.
-Saint Joseph School affirms the virtues Christ exhibited as He walked the earth.
+Saint Joseph School's Catholic identity is integral to daily life at school.
+Our community lives out a belief in a loving God and a commitment to outreach.
+Religious instruction initiates a carefully guided spiritual journey where prayer, appreciation, respect, reflection, and a growing knowledge base are interconnected.
+Saint Joseph School upholds the virtues Christ exemplified during His time on earth.